zowe/community/Technical-Steering-Committee/charter.md

 The makeup of the TSC for year two will be decided by the current TSC year one voting members.
 This is to allow any growing pains, improvements, or deficiencies to be addressed.
 Hence succession is not written into this proposal.
 There are no terms limits for being a TSC voting member but after one year any current TSC voting members wishing to serve for another year must be selected in a way that is open and transparent to anyone in the Zowe community so their is no favor or incumbent privilege.

+To be a successful TSC it is desired that no more than one-third of the TSC members may be affiliated with the same employer.
+However for the first year of the TSC because of the relative age and diversity of the Zowe community this is relaxed so that no more than one-half of the TSC members may be affiliated with the same employer.
+This criteria may be changed for the second year of the TSC and will be voted on by the ZLC.

+### Operation

+The TSC will elect a chair person (who does not need to be a TSC voting member) who will be responsible for organizing and conducting meetings, and coordinating responses to any voting issues.
 The TSC will determine the frequency and content of its meetings and how it operates through media such as slack or mailing lists.
+It is encouraged to use tools that enable participation by the community.

 The TSC is responsible for recording any votes and their results in a format is is available for everyone to see, such as e-mail threads or github issues.

 TSC meetings must be open to everyone in the community to attend, with the exception of security vulnerabilities in the Zowe product where it is deemed that these are discussed between subject matter experts to resolve without revealing any attack vectors in Zowe that a bad actor may exploit against Zowe installations.

+TSC members are expected to regularly participate in TSC activities.
+A TSC voting member by voluntarily resign in which case the squad through which the voting member was elected will be responsible for providing a new voting member.
+TSC members are expected to regularly participate in TSC activities and if amy member feels that they are unable to fulfill their responsibilities, or if the remaining TSC voting members feel that a voting member is not fulfilling their responsibilities, the TSC and the member are encouraged to resolve the issue in a respectful way that honors privacy and sensitivity of everyone.
+Dispute resolution should be brought to the ZLC.

-## Voting
+## Voting member responsibilities

 The TSC voting members wil be responsible for